-RIDICULE Definition Meaning | Dictionary. com To ridicule is to make fun of, either sportively and good-humoredly, or unkindly with the intention of humiliating: to ridicule a pretentious person To deride is to assail one with scornful laughter: to deride a statement of belief
+RIDICULE definition in American English | Collins English Dictionary To ridicule is to make fun of, either sportively and good-humoredly, or unkindly with the intention of humiliating: to ridicule a pretentious person To deride is to assail one with scornful laughter: to deride a statement of belief

 ridicule - Wiktionary, the free dictionary ridicule (third-person singular simple present ridicules, present participle ridiculing, simple past and past participle ridiculed) (transitive) To criticize or disapprove of someone or something through scornful jocularity; to make fun of